terms and conditions of entry

-Sculpture in the Gaol encourages all school students in the Macleay area to enter, however we can only accept two entries per school and suggest that all schools pre-judge the entries.
+Sculpture in the Gaol encourages all school students in the Macleay area to enter, however we can only accept two entries per school and suggest that schools pre-judge the entries.

 Exhibiting artists are invited to price their work/s for sale (including GST where applicable).
-Sculpture in the Gaol is a not-for-profit association dedicated to investing in artists through actively growing the marketplace for all exhibitors and as such, levees a 15% commission on sales through all channels (physical exhibition and online) to help fund these activities.
+Sculpture in the Gaol is a not-for-profit association dedicated to investing in artists through actively growing the marketplace for exhibitors and as such, levees a 15% commission on sales through all channels (physical exhibition and online) to help fund these activities.

 All works listed for sale will be featured on the SITG website and all purchases will be managed via the online payment channel, with funds, net of commission, to be forwarded to artists once funds have cleared in the Macleay Valley Arts Council bank account.